 I live with what basically amounts to the human version of Oscar the Grouch.
 He’s a creature of habit, and heaven help anyone who messes with his routine — or anyone who happens to be around for the aftermath.

-Wake him up a minute too soon, and prepare for a rain cloud of grump to descend on the household.
+Wake him up by turning on the light, and prepare for a rain cloud of grump to descend on the household.
 He vastly prefers solitude, because generally, people “bother” him.
 And if you ask how his day went, you’re likely to get an answer along the lines of “terrible” or “worst day ever.”

-But this crotchety Eeyore of a person isn’t a cane-waving, get-off-my-lawn grandpa: I’m referring to my son, and for the entirety of his 11 years, he’s been exactly this way.
-I like to tease him that he’s an old man in training (to which, predictably, he huffs and rolls his eyes).
+But this crotchety Eeyore of a person isn’t a cane-waving, get-off-my-lawn grandpa: I’m referring to my son, and for the entirety of his nearly 14 years, he’s been exactly this way.
+I like to tease him that he’s an old man in training, but he’s unoffended by it, as though that’s exactly his goal.

 He isn’t depressed.
 He isn’t suffering.
 He isn’t surrounded by a family full of negative people; in fact, we try our best to be positive role models — always attempting to shine light into his gloomy outlook.
 But despite our best efforts to elevate his mood, he naturally defaults to his prickly, unenthusiastic state.

 We’re born with certain predispositions, inherent temperaments, just the same as we’re destined to have dark skin or blonde hair or be left- or right-handed.
 And just like my son got blue eyes and a knack for computer programming, he was dealt a disposition that’s, well, not exactly on the sunny side.
 Even as an infant, he was fairly somber, a rosy-cheeked cherub whose gummy grins were all the more precious because they were few and far between.